still-standing/running-adventures/_posts/races/2019-01-06-wimbledon-half-marathon-post.markdown

 In theory, you manage to race under your race time goal...
 <br> I had initially a pretty conservative race goal time of 1h50.
 <br> But **Bergamot** spent days to convince me that
-I should run my first half marathon below 1h45.
+I should run my first harlf-marathon below 1h45.

 **Bergamot** was actually stating the obvious: